Cause.ts overview

 Signature

-export declare const InterruptedExceptionTypeId: typeof InterruptedExceptionTypeId
+declare const InterruptedExceptionTypeId: unique symbol

 InterruptedExceptionTypeId (type alias)